 - Arbitral award sought by Blue Corp.

 - 1. Red shall provide the β -7series to Blue.
 In addition, Red shall pay US\$5 million as liquidated damages for its breach of obligation to provide the β -7series.

-- Arbitral award sought by Red Corp.
+- •Arbitral award sought by Red Corp.

 - 1. Confirm that Red shall have no obligation to provide the β -7series to Blue.

 - 2. Blue shall pay US\$3 million to Red.

-•Points at issue
+·Points at issue

 - 1. Is Red under obligation to provide β -7series to Blue? - 2.
 If Red is under obligation to provide β-7series to Blue, should the tribunal order Red to provide β-7series to Blue? - 3.
-If Red is under obligation to provide β-7series to Blue, should the tribunal order Red to pay liquidated damages?-If Red is obliged to pay US\$5 million as liquidated damages to Blue, is Red allowed to set-off Blue's obligation of US\$3 million to Red against its obligation to pay liquidated damages?
+If Red is obliged to pay US\$5 million as liquidated damages to Blue (there is no need to dispute the amount of US\$5 million), is Red allowed to set-off Blue's obligation of US\$3 million to Red against its obligation to pay liquidated damages?